Skip to Main Content

 Own experiences.

-Mother, mother-in-law and older ladies who used to stay with us during the Læstadian meetings in Vestre Seida during the 1960s.
+My mother, mother-in-law and older ladies who used to stay with us during the Læstadian meetings in my home community Sieiddá during the 1960s.

-People who came and sold berries, wild game, skins and the like to my father who was the buyer for Svenning.
+People who came and sold berries, wild game, skins and the like to my father who was the middleman for the local dealer Mr. Svenning.

-Qvigstad for having taken care of and written down things that I had already forgotten even if I heard them long after him, and for in that way having contributed to preserving a part of the Sámi cultural treasure that others than I would have forgotten.
+J. Qvigstad for having taken care of and written down things that I had already started to forget even though I heard them long after him, thus having contributed to preserving a part of the Sami cultural treasure that otherwise would have been been consigned to oblivion.

 Special thanks to:

-People who had values and allowed a little boy to sit and listen, ask and comment, and who had time to answer without explaining.
-And to a time that was.
+To a time that was, and to people who allowed a little boy to sit and listen, ask and comment, and people who had time to answer without explaining.

 References:

 Qvigstad, J. Lappische Sprichwörter und Rätsel.
-Kristiania etnografiske museums skrifter, bin 1, hefte 3.
+Kristiania etnografiske museums skrifter, bind 1, hefte 3.
 Kristiania: A. W. Brøggers bokrykkeri A-S, 1922.